 All matters submitted to the court for filing shall be submitted only by counsel and, except for the petition or amended petition and any exhibits, signed exclusively by counsel.
-The only exception to this requirement is that the petitioner may submit for filing a motion or notice pursuant to Church v.
-Gladden, 244 Or 308, 417 P 2d 993 (1966), alleging ineffective assistance of currently assigned counsel.
+The only exception to this requirement is a Church v.
+Gladden, 244 Or 308, 417 P 2d 993 (1966) notice filed by the petitioner (hereafter referred to as a Church notice) if the petitioner believes counsel has failed to raise all meritorious claims on his or her behalf.